A reef shark at the barrier reef off of West Caicos.

 Scuba diving with Dive Provo.
 Grey reef shark on the Caicos Barrier Reef.
 The best way to see sharks is scuba diving at some of our amazing wall sites.

 A great place to see tiny sharks is the Princess Alexandra Nature Reserve off the east coast of Providenciales.
-At low tide, the sandbars and mangrove channels here trap lemon sharks and nurse sharks in pockets of deeper water until the tidal changes.
+At low tide, the sandbars and mangrove channels here trap lemon sharks and nurse sharks in pockets of deeper water until the tide changes.

 Juvenile lemon shark in the tidal shallows of Half Moon Bay